datatribe-collective-labs/football-analytics/README.md

 In this context, K-Means is used as a distance-based unsupervised learning algorithm to group teams by minimizing their Euclidean distances.
 Feature scaling is applied before modeling to ensure that metrics measured on different scales contribute equally to the clustering process.
 But, while K-Means performs well on structured numerical data, its results can become harder to interpret as dimensionality increases.
 To address this, Principal Component Analysis is introduced as a dimensionality reduction and visualization mechanism to learn about teams’ characteristic similarities and cluster separations.

-Cluster explainability is achieved by analyzing cluster centroids, which represents the average performance profile for each football club, culminating in points per game, win rate, and goal difference.
+Cluster explainability is achieved by analyzing cluster centroids, which represents the average performance profile for each football club, culminating in insights into points per game, win rate, and goal difference.

 Ultimately, each cluster is mapped to human-readable performance labels for insights into teams’ segmentation by performance.